Photo of girl student

 Lost property

-Please make sure that all your child’s clothing and property (shoes, socks, sweatshirts, coats, lunchboxes, raincoats, school bags) is NAMED.
+Please make sure that all clothing and property (shoes, socks, sweatshirts, coats, lunchboxes, raincoats, school bags) is NAMED.
 This helps us to return lost and unclaimed property to its owner promptly.
-Lost property is kept in a large basket beside the main entrance to the school.
-Each of the A area classes also have lost property baskets.
-Parents are welcome to check these for lost items.

 Medication

-The Principal is available to talk to parents and caregivers during the school day and after school, up to 6 pm.
-It is best to phone to arrange an appointment.
+The principal or deputy principal is usually available to talk to parents and caregivers during the school day and after school, however please arrange an appointment.

 Teachers are also happy to talk with parents and caregivers as the need arises.
-To ensure that the teacher you want to talk to will be available, it is advisable to phone the school first and arrange a suitable time before or after school.
-Alternatively write a note to your child’s teacher.
+To ensure that the teacher you want to talk to will be available, it is advisable to contact the teacher via email.

 Money, valuables and toys

-Children should not bring money, valuables or toys to school.
-If children bring money to school for anything other than paying for special lunches, books or other costs, it must be given to the teacher for safekeeping during the day.
+Tamariki should not bring money, valuables or toys to school.
+If tamariki bring money to school for anything other than paying for things like a fundraising bake sale, it must be given to the teacher for safekeeping during the day.

 Office hours

-The Office Manager (Raelene Sloper) is in the office from 8:30 am to 4 pm each day.
+The Office Manager (Raelene Sloper) is in the office from 8:30 am to 2:30 pm each day and Nicole is there from 8:30am to 4:30pm.

-Trained telephone monitors from senior classes take calls during lunch breaks.
-If you want to leave an important message please ask to speak to an adult.
-You can ring the school’s number 939-8771 at any time and leave a message on the school’s call minder service.
+You can ring the school's number 939-8771 at any time and leave a message on the school's answer machine.
 We clear the messages regularly at 8:30 am, during the day and between 2:30-2:50 pm every day.
 We attend to phone messages promptly.
+You can also email office@ridgway.school.nz.

 Payments